UJMetaCatalysis/Chemists-Arduino-Python/README.md

 Once this is all set up, we can write Arduino sketches (another name for Arduino programs) that allow the Arduino to understand the Python scripts.

 ## Installation
-Instructions for installing the software can be found each corresponding folder here on the repository.
+Instructions for installing the software can be found on each corresponding folder here on the repository.
 Just click on the folder and scroll down to the readme section.
-Before installing the software, it is recommended that you install Python and the Arduino IDE (integrated development environment)
+Before installing the software, it is recommended that you install Python and the Arduino IDE (integrated development environment).
+To download this repository, click on the green "Code" button at the top right, then select "Download Zip".

 ### Installing Python
 Go to: https://www.python.org/downloads/ and download the installer for your operating system.